lealceldeiro/gems/README.md

 ### Item 24: Favor static member classes over nonstatic

 * If you declare a member class that does not require access to an enclosing instance, always put the `static` modifier in its declaration.

+### Item 25: Limit source files to a single top-level class

+* Never put multiple top-level classes or interfaces in a single source file.